Mitr Phol Group Sustainability

 Waste Water

-The Company has implemented a variety of wastewater treatment systems tailored to the quality of the wastewater and the plant location.
-These include oxidation ponds, which consist of anaerobic ponds, aerated ponds, and activated sludge systems.
+In industrial production processes, water that has been used and contaminated through systems or internal operations within a factory is collectively referred to as wastewater.
+The Company has implemented a variety of wastewater treatment systems tailored to the quality of the wastewater and the plant location, such as oxidation pond systems and activated sludge treatment systems.
 The treated effluent must meet the standards set forth in the Ministry of Industry's regulation on the standards for the discharge of industrial effluents, B.E.
-2560, and the Notification of the Ministry of Science, Technology, and the Environment, No. 3 (B.E.
+2560, and the Notification of the Ministry of Science, Technology, and Environment No. 3 (B.E.
 2539), Re: Effluent standard for factories in industrial estates.
-In 2022, the aerated section of the oxidation pond at Mitr Phol Dan Chang Complex in Suphan Buri Province was upgraded to an activated sludge system.
-This new system now treats all wastewater from the Mitr Phol Dan Chang Complex's business operations, including the sugar mill, power plant, and ethanol plant.
-This change offers several benefits, as follows:

 Air Quality Management